xarques/cloudcorner-aws-network/README.md

 Prerequisites:
 - You must have a valid AWS account

+This workshop has been inspired by the aCloudGuru course [Certified Solutions Architect - Associate 2017](https://acloud.guru/course/aws-certified-solutions-architect-associate/dashboard)

 ## Create a private network in the Cloud: Virtual Private Cloud (VPC)

 ### VPC - [AWS Definition](https://aws.amazon.com/vpc/):